22222Van/EzInterview/README.md

 # EzInterview

-CS160 Human Computer Interaction Project
+This repository is a course project for CS160 Human Computer Interaction at ShanghaiTech University.

-' test '
+Author: